python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

 ---
-title: Putting Python on Path
+title: Adding Python to the Path
 description: How to make sure Python is properly on the Windows Path environment variable
 icon: fab fa-windows
 toc: 2